 Phony Performance Warning Foiled The Network: Our customer is a well-known law firm with more than 350 lawyers practicing across the globe who counsel multinational corporations, privately held and family-owned businesses, individual and institutional investors, educational and research institutions, and other clients in a broad range of legal disciplines.
 The Expectation: The primary user is not an IT professional and therefore must be kept safe against malware that is prevalent today.
 Endpoints are carefully maintained with patching and a brand name anti-virus program.
 However, end users may make poor decisions, and cyber attackers will exploit every possible vector, so monitoring is needed.
-EventTracker SIEM enables the global law firm to protect sensitive client data from insider threats as well as external hackers.
-The Catch: The EventTracker SOC (Security Operations Center) team observed an undesirable process executing on the customer’s workstation.
+Netsurion's Managed Threat Protection enables the global law firm to protect sensitive client data from insider threats as well as external hackers.
+The Catch: Netsurion’s SOC (Security Operations Center) team observed an undesirable process executing on the customer’s workstation.
 It was permitted to do so by the brand name anti-virus software.
 The executable was digitally signed with a certificate from Symantec.
 The Find: The undesirable program masquerades as Advanced PC Care and displays misleading information about the computer's performance.
 It then asks the end user to pay to fix the issues.
-The Fix: The EventTracker SOC promptly alerted the administrator to uninstall this program and properly scan the target.
+The Fix: Netsurion’s SOC promptly alerted the administrator to uninstall this program and properly scan the target.
 The program was bundled with a malicious YouTube installer that the end user had not noticed.
 The Lesson: User training is critical, but the best of us can succumb given the sheer volume of malware that we face every day.
 Administrations must trust but verify user actions.
-Your security analysts will be proactively notified by the EventTracker SOC only when high-risk incidents occur, so that appropriate action occurs as quickly to minimize dwell time.
+Your security analysts will be proactively notified by Netsurion’s SOC when high-risk incidents occur, so that appropriate action occurs quickly to minimize dwell time.